-Proclamation 21-14.1 prohibits any Worker from engaging in work for the operator of an Educational Setting after October 18, 2021 if the Worker has not been fully vaccinated against COVID-19.
+Proclamation 21-14.1 remains in effect and prohibits any Worker from engaging in work for the operator of an Educational Setting if the Worker has not been fully vaccinated against COVID-19.
 A “Worker” includes a person engaged to work as an employee, on-site volunteer, or on-site contractor for a State Agency.

 Condition of Employment

-If you are vaccinated but need to request an accomodation for on-campus work requirements, contact HR at email@example.com to begin the interactive dialogue related to your accomodation request.
+If you are vaccinated but need to request an accommodation for on-campus work requirements, contact HR at firstname.lastname@example.org to begin the interactive dialogue related to your accommodation request.

 The vaccination requirement proclamation applies to all employees, even if they work entirely online/remotely.
 This includes employees who work remotely from other states or countries.
 If you are considered a College employee (paid through the College payroll and issued a W-2), you will need to be vaccinated and attest your vaccination or exemption under the proclamation.